ThuyHaLE/My-notes-projects-competions/Problem3_Natural-Language-Processing/README.md

     - ***Language Translation***: Automatically translating text between languages.
     - ***Medical and Legal Documentation***: Automating the creation of medical reports, patient summaries, and legal documents.
     - ***Creative Writing and Story Generation***: Producing original stories, poems, and narratives based on given prompts.
 - ***Text Generation***: This broader category includes NLG models and other techniques/approaches.
 Text generation models encompass methods, including rule-based models, statistical models, and deep learning architectures.
-Text generation models can produce diverse outputs, not only human-like text, but other forms of text synthesis such as code generation, image captioning, and poetry generation.
+Text generation models can produce diverse outputs, both human-like text and forms of text synthesis such as code generation and image captioning.
   - The steps within a text generation system:
     - ***Input Processing***: Understand and analyze input data or prompts.
     - ***Model Selection***: Choose an appropriate text generation model.